NREL/SOEP-QSS/README.md

 * The `--cycles` option will cause the QSS solver to report cyclic dependencies among the variables, including dependencies created *via* conditional clause handlers.
 * The `--pass` option sets a limit for event passes at the same (clock) time after which increasing minimum time steps are used to advance the time and avoid a (possibly infinite) cascade of events preventing the simulation from advancing.
 If 100 times the pass limit is reached the simulation will terminate.

 Zero-crossing based conditional logic can also introduce "chattering" when their handlers change the model state such that another conditional is triggered almost immediately.
 In some models this occurs with the same zero-crossing function crossing in the opposite direction.
 This can cause many very small time steps that bog a simulation down.
 The best solution to chattering is to build the necessary "smooth" control logic and/or hysteresis into the model's conditional logic.
 Automatic chattering prevention can be effective in some cases, typically ignoring zero crossings until the variable's magnitude has reached some threshold level since the last zero crossing.
 The QSS solver implements this using the `--zTol` option that can set a global threshold value and the code-defined models can set per-variable thresholds.
-If FMU annotations include such threshold information per-variable thresholds can be readily enabled for FMU-based models.
+JModelica FMUs may have a parameter named `_events_default_tol`, and that is used as the default `zTol` value if present.
 The threshold method is fairly simplistic and can cause meaningful zero crossings to be ignored and so should be used with care: more sophisticated approaches can be implemented in the QSS solver if/when needed.

 ### Conditionals

 Modelica supports conditional behavior via "if" and "when" blocks.
 The QSS solver has classes representing if and when conditional blocks to provide this behavior.
 Each conditional block has a sequence of clauses that represent the if/elseif/else and when/elsewhen structure of the corresponding Modelica conditional.
 Each clause (except the else clause) contains one or more boolean or zero-crossing variables.
 When fully realized clauses would be able to represent logical "trees" over their variables: for now only OR logic is supported.

+Since FMUs are not going expose the full conditional block and clause structure to QSS via the model description XML file the conditional support has been simplified for FMUs to treat each Conditional object as a single-Variable clause.

+### Connected Models

+Simulation of multiple subsystems models with some outputs connected to inputs in other models is important for SOEP.
+For this purpose the QSS application was extended to support multiple models and support for a `--con` option to specify interconnections was added.
+When connections are specified the models run in a synched mode to provide the "current" inputs.

+Connected model simulations are supported for FMU-QSS and FMU-ME models.

+### Connected FMU-QSS Models

+Connected FMU-QSS models are treated as loosely coupled.
+Inputs manage their own state and trajectory independent of the corresponding outputs, getting the output state via "smooth tokens" that are packets containing the output value and derivative state.
+This loose coupling means there is some potential for discrepancy between outputs and inputs.
+The "smooth tokens" used to communicate output state to inputs has a next discrete even time field so that predicted discrete events will force a refresh of the inputs.

+There are two modes for synching the FMU-QSS models:
+1. Specifying a `--dtCon` connection sync time step will simulate each model for that time span in loops until finished.
+This limits the worst-case time sync error.
+2. Simulating without `--dtCon` causes a model event queue based sync that simulates each model until its next event past the first event time will modify a connected output.
+This allows other models to catch up before their inputs change.
+While the recommended approach, this does not assure perfect sync because output events do not trigger events in the corresponding inputs at the event time.
+It also will more accurate but less efficient than using a large enough `dtCon` to allow more events to be processed in each model simulation pass.

+Each connections can be specified via a command line options of this form:
+`--con=`_model1_`.`_inp\_var_`:`_model2_`.`_out\_var_

+### Connected FMU-ME Models

+There are two methods available for simulating connected FMU-ME models: a loosely coupled approach analogous to the the FMU-QSS method and a "perfect sync" approach.

+The perfect sync approach builds a direct connection from the output variable to its inputs in other FMUs.
+When the output variable has a requantization, discrete, or handler event, changing its quantized state, its connection variables update their state and do observer advances on their own observers.
+The connection variable is a proxy rather than holding its own trajectory and getting smooth token packet updates.
+The master simulation loop runs the FMU with the soonest next event time and each FMU simulation runs until it completes an event pass that changes an output variable.
+This approach assures that all the models are using the same representation for the connected variables so no accuracy loss should occur.

+Perfect sync is enabled by using the `--perfect` option with connected FMU-ME models.

+Note: Currently the connected input variables and their observers do not generate output file entries at output variable events.
+Time sampled output can be used to add more output times to these files to aid in visualization.
+A reworking of the output logic to move it from the FMU-ME simulation loop to the variable level is anticipated to address this issue.

 ## FMU Support

 Models defined by FMUs following the FMI 2.0 API can be run by this QSS solver using QSS1 or QSS2 solvers.
 Discrete variables and zero crossing functions are supported.
 This is currently an initial/demonstration capability that cannot yet handle unit conversions (pure SI models are OK), or algebraic relationships.
 Some simple test model FMUs and a 50-variable room air thermal model have been simulated successfully.

 ### FMU Notes

 * Mixing QSS methods in an FMU simulation is not yet supported and will require a Modelica annotation to indicate QSS methods on a per-variable basis.
 * The FMU support is performance-limited by the FMI 2.0 API, which requires expensive get-all-derivatives calls where QSS needs individual derivatives.
 * QSS2 performance is limited by the use of numeric differentiation: the FMI ME 2.0 API doesn't provide higher derivatives but they may become available via FMI extensions.